aptech/docs/docs/CR-gdaDStat.rst

 Format
 ----------------
 .. function:: gdaDStat(dc0, filename, vars)

-    :param dc0: an instance of a dstatmtControl structure with the following members:
+    :param dc0:
-    :type dc0: TODO
+    :type dc0: an instance of a dstatmtControl structure with the following members:

     .. csv-table::
         :widths: auto